 Yoda had lifted his entire X-Wing.

-Vader in battle had moved AT-ATs with a wave of his hand.
+Vader had moved AT-ATs with a wave of his hand.

 Together he and Vader had been inadvertently flung back in time together and despite changing the past, they still existed, not wiped out by temporal paradoxes.